peterddrummond/xspde_matlab/doc/source/data_and_arrays.rst

 Fields
 ======

-In the xSPDE code, the complex vector field ``a`` is stored as a complex matrix with dimensions ``[fields, lattice]``.
+In the xSPDE code, the complex vector field ``a`` is genrally stored as a compressed or flattened matrix with dimensions ``[fields, lattice]``.
 Here ``lattice`` is the total number of lattice points including an ensemble dimension, to increase computational efficiency:

 ::